Lord Ronald Gower: Career

 From 1867 to 1874, Gower served as a Liberal Member of Parliament for Sutherland.
-He made only one speech in the House, even though he held the seat for many years.
+He made only one speech in the House during those seven years.
 Reportedly, "it was with some relief that, with the resignation of Gladstone's government at the beginning of 1874, he relinquished" his seat.
 He was succeeded as MP by his nephew Cromartie, Marquess of Stafford (the elder surviving son of his eldest brother the 3rd Duke of Sutherland).

 He was a Trustee of the National Portrait Gallery and of the Birthplace and Shakespeare Memorial Building at Stratford-on-Avon.

 In 1889, he travelled to America and donated several of his works to prominent American museums.

 Creative work

 A sculptor, he also published a number of works on the fine arts.
 Lord Ronald shared a studio in Sir Joshua Reynolds's old home in Leicester Square with John O'Connor, an Irish landscape painter and theatrical designer.
 In 1875, he travelled to Paris to begin sculpting in the studio of Albert-Ernest Carrier-Belleuse, one of the founding members of the Société Nationale des Beaux-Arts.

 Gower's most important sculpture was the statue of Shakespeare and four of his principal characters, erected in Stratford-upon-Avon.
 He also created a sculpture depicting Marie Antoinette on her way to the scaffold and another of a member of the Old Guard at Waterloo.

 He also wrote biographies of Marie Antoinette and Joan of Arc and a history of the Tower of London.
 He furthermore published My Reminiscences (pub.
 1883), which was a memoir of his upbringing and life, as well as Old Diaries 1881–1901 (pub.
 1902).